Christian Bethancourt Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.19).
+- The Royals' 5.18 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (89 total, 1.2 per game).
+- Royals pitchers combine to give up 90 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

+- Lynch (1-3) gets the starting nod for the Royals in his sixth start of the season.
+He has a 4.45 ERA in 30 1/3 innings pitched, with 22 strikeouts.

+- In his last appearance on Tuesday, the left-hander tossed seven scoreless innings against the Detroit Tigers while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.